PowerShell/vscode-powershell/docs/encoding.md

     + FullyQualifiedErrorId : PositionalParameterNotFound,Microsoft.PowerShell.Commands.SendMailMessage
 ```

-This is because VSCode encodes the character '&ndash;' in UTF-8 as the bytes `0xE2 0x80 0x93`.
+This is because VSCode encodes the character `–` in UTF-8 as the bytes `0xE2 0x80 0x93`.
 When these bytes are decoded as Windows-1252, they are interpreted as the characters `â€“`.

 Some character sequences that might be evidence of an encoding configuration problem are: